helgeholm/randy/README.md

 <a name="getRandBits" />
 ### getRandBits (n)

-Returns a random integer with precision 2^n, where n <= 53.
+Returns a random integer of bit width n, where n <= 53.

 __Arguments__